Top 65 Best Stitch Tattoo Ideas – [2022 Inspiration Guide]

 This concept has profound significance in the Hawaiian culture and is at the heart of the film.
 Perhaps Lilo herself said it best: “Ohana means family, and family means nobody gets left behind.
 Or forgotten.”

 Is there a sequel to Lilo & Stitch?

 There is a sequel to Lilo & Stitch.
-Released in 2005, Lilo & Stitch 2 was released straight to video despite solid reviews from critics and fans.
-The film continues to the story of Lilo and unruly alien Stitch, this time in a race to save Stitch after preparations for a hula contest at school unveil a troubling secret.
+Released in 2005, Lilo & Stitch 2 went straight to video despite solid reviews from critics and fans.
+The film continues the story of Lilo and the unruly alien Stitch, this time in a race to save Stitch after preparations for a hula contest at school unveiled a troubling secret.